Yellow Percocet. Perc 10 Imprint Pictures, Percocet Yellow Oxycodone-Acetaminophen Side Effects, Uses, & Dose.

 - Coaching, Recovery & Personal Development Events

 Percocet acts on opioid receptors in the brain, spinal cord (CNS), gastrointestinal (GI) tract, and other organs.
 When the drug attaches to these receptors, it reduces pain perception.
 But it can also result in a sense of well-being, producing nausea, drowsiness, mental confusion, and constipation.
-The feelings of pleasure and well-being happen because the drugs affect regions of the brain involved in reward.
+The feelings of pleasure and well-being happen because the drugs affect brain regions involved in reward.

-Individuals may seek to enhance the drug’s pleasurable effects by using the medicine for longer than prescribed, taking more Percocet than prescribed, or using it in non-prescribed ways, such as crushing the pills and then snorting or injecting the powder.
+Individuals may seek to enhance the drug’s pleasurable effects by using the medicine for longer than prescribed, taking more Percocet than prescribed, or using it non-prescribed, such as crushing the pills and then snorting or injecting the powder.
 All of these methods of administration increase the risk of Percocet addiction.

 End the Addiction Pain.
 End the Emotional Rollercoaster.
 Get Your Life Back.
 Start Drug, Alcohol & Dual Diagnosis Mental Health Treatment Now.
 Get Free No-obligation Guidance by Substance Abuse Specialists Who Understand Addiction & Mental Health Recovery & Know How to Help.